How We Grow

 Q. Do Certified Organic Farms use pesticides?

 A. Yes they do.
-The difference is that organic farms are only allowed to use OMRI certified pesticides, which are typically made from plants (Pyganic is made from chrysanthemum flower oil).
+The difference is that organic farms are only allowed to use OMRI certified pesticides, which are naturally derived and typically made from plants (Pyganic is made from chrysanthemum flower oil).
 OMRI pesticides are not persistent in the environment and therefore are safe for people, pets, and wildlife.
-According to my professors are Cal Poly Pomona, OMRI pesticides do not work as well as conventional pesticides, which is why early identification of pests is important to ensure that they can be suppressed quickly.
+According to my professors at Cal Poly Pomona, OMRI pesticides do not work as well as conventional pesticides, which is why early identification of pests is important to ensure that they can be suppressed quickly.
 When insect infestations occur (and this is rare) often there is no pesticide that will remedy the damage to the crops, and we usually just start over and grow new veggies again from seed.
-One example of this is in years with extreme heat, we’ve had the bagrada beetle explode in numbers throughout the garden with very little time to anticipate them.
+One example of this is in years with extreme heat, we’ve had the bagrada beetles explode in numbers throughout the garden with very little time to anticipate them.
 They suck the sap from the tips of leaves and in a few days there can be significant damage to the marketability of different veggies.
+The bagradas come and go, and we’re lucky that we don’t have them most years.

 Anyone who is farming for a market has to be able to grow a consistent amount of one or several types of vegetables, which requires months worth of rotations of the same vegetable to be able to regularly harvest it.
 Although small farms and backyard gardens tend to have a diversity of vegetables and fruit (which helps to minimize pests), there still needs to be enough of each kind of vegetable to consistently bring them to market.
 Growing as little as 100 sq ft of lettuce will attract many different insects throughout the year, such as aphids and moths/caterpillars.
 Growing 10,000 sq ft of lettuce will attract a much higher volume of those insects simply b/c of the greater density.
 This is why as farms become larger, it becomes increasingly difficult to control pests.
 This is also why larger farms are much bigger users of pesticides.

 We share planet Earth with so many organisms, most of which we can’t even see.
-As humans, we are capable of creating dense pockets of food, which will absolutely attract many species of insects, animals, bacteria, and fungi.
+As humans, we are capable of creating dense pockets of food and nutrient rich soil, which will absolutely attract many species of animals, bacteria, and fungi, and opportunistic plants.
 There should be no shame in the need to defend the food we grow, considering all the effort and time that goes into growing it.
 Of course we need to be mindful about it and not poison ourselves, the soil, and the natural world in the process.

-Anyone who is growing and selling vegetables for a market, whether they admit it or not, is using some kind of pesticide to protect their crops.
-We typically will use Pyganic to control caterpillars or aphids a handful of times per year, and usually it’s in the summer when pest pressure is at its highest, and it will be in small sections of the garden, such as aphids on the chives.
+In general, anyone who is growing vegetables outside and selling them for a market, whether they admit it or not, is using some kind of pesticide to protect their crops.
+We will use Pyganic to control caterpillars or aphids a handful of times per year, and usually it’s in the summer when pest pressure is at its highest, and it will be in small sections of the garden, such as aphids on the chives.

-Growing sprouts and microgreens does not require any pesticides b/c they are grown so quickly that pests don’t have time to lay eggs or spread.
+Growing sprouts and microgreens has never led to any pest problems for us b/c they are grown so quickly that pests don’t have time to lay eggs or spread, and we use mechanical barriers like mesh lids to keep animals out.